-3.2.2 The conceptional framework of ISDA SIMM as an internal model
+3.2.2 The conceptual framework of SIMM as an internal model

-SIMM has its conceptual roots in the Standardised Approach for the revised BCBS market risk capital requirement structure (ie FRTB-SA).24 Similar to the FRTB-SA, the SIMM uses risk factor sensitivities of instrument prices to market risk factors calculated by firms as inputs.
+SIMM has its conceptual roots in the Standardised Approach for the revised BCBS market risk capital requirement framework (ie FRTB-SA).24 Similar to the FRTB-SA, the SIMM uses risk factor sensitivities of instrument prices to market risk factors calculated by firms as inputs.
 These inputs are aggregated through a nested variance-covariance matrix using a standard set of risk weights and correlations to determine the amount of IM.